About us

 Step 1: Decide what fund you would like to give to

-- Campus Rec Excellence Fund: Funds will be used to support Campus Rec.
+• Campus Rec Excellence Fund: Funds are used to support our mission.
 If you would like your gift to go towards a particular area in Campus Rec, specify this in the comment section.

-- Club Fishing Fund: Funds will be used to support the Club Fishing Teams.
+• Club Fishing Fund: Funds are used to support the Club Fishing Team.

 START YOUR ACTIVE JOURNEY!